Frequently Asked Questions

 5. What other duties do court reporters do while on the job?

-Court reporters are responsible for not only writing and recording what is being said, but court reporters are also a commissioner of oaths and swear in witnesses before proceedings, mark exhibits, confirm spellings of names and terms, and ensure everyone speaking is loud enough to be heard and that people don’t talk over each other.
+Court reporters are responsible for not only writing and recording what is being said, but court reporters are also a Commissioner of Oaths and swear in witnesses before proceedings, mark exhibits, confirm spellings of names and terms, and ensure everyone speaking is loud enough to be heard and that people don’t talk over each other.

 6. Is a court reporter finished their job after they are done writing it?